DesireOn/cleanwhiskers/PROJECT_CONTEXT.md

 ## Testing & QA
 - Quality scripts are expected: `composer lint:php`, `composer stan`, and `composer test`
-- Unit tests bootstrap via `tests/bootstrap.php`; no test cases implemented yet
+- Unit and integration tests cover the `City` entity and repository

 ## Notes
 - `PROJECT_CONTEXT.md` should be updated whenever project state changes